Wrongfully Fired or Laid-Off?

-If you were selected to be fired, laid off, suspended, or demoted, while at the same time some or all of your co-workers who were in the same position as you did not suffer the same fate, then you should call the NDB Law Firm today, because if the employer's real reason for terminating you was unlawful, you may have a case that entitles you to monetary compensation.
+If you were fired, laid off, or suspended, while at the same time some or all of your co-workers who were in the same position as you did not suffer the same fate, then you should call the NDB Law Firm today to see if you qualify for a free consultation with Pennsylvania Employment Discrimination Attorney Nelson D. Berardinelli, because if the employer's real reason for terminating you was unlawful, you may have a case that entitles you to monetary compensation.
 Obviously, if you have “smoking gun evidence" of the employer's unlawful motive, you should also call today, as this smoking gun evidence will likely strengthen your case significantly, and likely will lead to a greater monetary recovery.

 What is a “Legally Protected” reason for terminating an employee?

 While it is true that Pennsylvania is an “at-will” employment state, the commonly repeated statement that all employers can fire employees “at any time, and for any reason” is simply not true.
 To the contrary, there are a plethora of federal, state, and local laws that protect employees from being terminated for a variety of reasons, including but not limited to the prohibition against terminating an employee because of their race, age, gender, disability, or veteran status.

 Simply put, anyone who tells you that all employers in the state of Pennsylvania can fire you at any time and for any reason are flatly and simply wrong.
 Now, this is not to say that the NDB Law Firm accepts every potential client who calls after being terminated for a reason that is clearly “unfair.”
 Unfortunately, there is no law against terminating an employee “unfairly” or for "unfair reasons."
-In other words, while it is certainly true that in some cases, the employer may not have violated any laws (in which case even the NDB Law Firm won’t be able to help them), it seems that many employees who have been unlawfully terminated do not realize that their termination was unlawful, and do not realize that they may be entitled to monetary compensation as a result.
+In other words, while it is certainly true that in some cases, the employer may not have violated any laws, many employees who have been unlawfully terminated do not realize that their termination was unlawful, and do not realize that they may be entitled to monetary compensation as a result.
+I